SebastianWendel/chef-elasticsearch/README.md

       ]
     }

-This will install the elasticsearch server, the java dependencie and the declared plugins.
+This will install the java dependencie, the elasticsearch server and the declared plugins.

 # Attributes #
 ## Defaults ##